Williom Wordsworth Short Poems

 Which all his glorious ancestors approve:

-The heroes bless him, him their rightful son. - VANGUARD of Liberty, ye men of Kent,
+The heroes bless him, him their rightful son.

 Ye children of a Soil that doth advance